 At this stage, KERN's translators start to translate the document into the relevant language using a defined localization or translation process.
 The use of reference material to maintain client-specific terminology and any potential terminology lists provided by the client are of importance at this stage.
 KERN's specialist translators usually have at least 3 to 5 years' experience with translating texts into one language and specialize in one particular field.

 An important aspect of the localization project is carrying out quality assurance measures.
 At this stage, we check whether the user interface, the online help, and the documentation have been fully localized or translated.
 The dialog boxes, menu buttons, and function buttons in software solutions and on websites have to be resized in some cases.
 We will first discuss and agree this with you on every occasion.

-Upon request, files can also be checked for consistency and functionality by a second linguist.
-The second linguist checks that the content has been translated accurately into the target language, proofreads the text for any grammar or spelling errors, and checks for consistent use of terminology.
+According to the "dual control" process, the files can be checked upon request by a second linguist for linguistic consistency and functionality.
+The second linguist checks whether the content has indeed been correctly translated into the target language and proofreads the text for grammar and spelling or checks the consistency and the use of terminology.

 The translated files can be delivered via FTP, on a data carrier, by email, or via our portal at www.kernshare.com.
 Optionally, a backup copy of all files can also be created and archived.
 This way we can generally revert your files back at any time over several years by carrying out a project search.